 The following is a brief summary of policies for international students attending Michigan State University College of Law.
-We encourage international students to contact MSU Law's International Student Advisor (Linda Hall), the Office of Student Affairs and the Office for International Students and Scholars (OISS) for updated MSU and MSU Law policies and clarifications.
+We encourage international students to contact MSU Law's International Student Advisor (Andrew Moore), the Office of Student Affairs and the Office for International Students and Scholars (OISS) for updated MSU and MSU Law policies and clarifications.

 Office for International Students & Scholars (OISS)